Piano-Playing-Bot/common/Protocols.md

 # Self-Playing-Piano Protocol

-This section outlines the protocol used for the communication between the UI and the microcontroller, that plays the music.
+This section outlines the protocol used for the communication between the UI and the microcontroller (MC), that plays the music.
+The UI and MC are also referred to as nodes in this specifcation.

-The protocol will refer to the microcontroller as the 'server' and the UI application as the 'client'.
-The reasoning behind this naming is as follows: The server will idly wait until it receives a message.
-As in general client-server architectures, the client has to initiate the communication.

-When talking about either the client or the server, the term 'node' may also be used in the protocol's specification.

 ## RFCs